flytanisha/bob-lab-cobol2java/PRE-REQUISITES.md

 echo %MAVEN_HOME%
 ```

-Then confirm in VS Code:
+Then confirm in Bob IDE:
 - [ ] The `COBOL2JAVA-Lab/` folder is open
 - [ ] You can see `COBCALC.cbl`, `COBLOAN.cbl`, `COBVALU.cbl` in the file explorer
 - [ ] IBM Bob chat panel is visible and responsive